theam/guides/quality-assurance/README.md

 We should be able to provision an account with mock or real data in any state we require to perform a test.
 Furthermore, this provisioning of data would be specific and ephemeral for that test and should not affect any other test running at the same time.

 ## What we do

-To build a framework able to easily provision accounts, orders, etc. This framework should have the ability to inject all the necessary data into queues, databases, etc in order to give developers and QA engineers the ability to test the desired functionality without the need to performing manual data creation steps in order to reach that state.
+We build a framework able to easily provision accounts, orders, etc. This framework should have the ability to inject all the necessary data into queues, databases, etc in order to give developers and QA engineers the ability to test the desired functionality without the need to performing manual data creation steps in order to reach that state.

 Furthermore, to have a “tear down” step after a test has been carried out that avoids permanently adding data to data stores that won’t be needed again.